pingcap/docs-dm/en/handle-performance-issues.md

 When the Binlog replication unit writes the converted SQL statements to the downstream, the related performance metrics are `DML queue remain length` and `transaction execution latency`.

 After constructing SQL statements from binlog event, DM uses `worker-count` queues to concurrently write these statements to the downstream.
-However, to avoid too many monitoring entries, DM performs the modulo `8` operation on the number of concurrent queues.
-This means that all concurrent queues correspond to items from `q_0` to `q_7`.
+However, to avoid too many monitoring entries, DM performs the modulo `8` operation on the IDs of concurrent queues.
+This means that all concurrent queues correspond to one item from `q_0` to `q_7`.

 `DML queue remain length` indicates in the concurrent processing queue, the number of DML statements that have not been consumed and start to be written downstream.
 Ideally, the curves corresponding to each `q_*` are almost the same.
 If not, it indicates that the concurrent load is extremely unbalanced.